ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 1. Click the **More Actions** menu, which is next to **View app**.
 1. Click **Delete**.
 Deleting a toolchain removes all of its tool integrations, including pipelines, which might delete resources that are managed by those integrations.
 1. Confirm the deletion by typing the name of the toolchain and clicking **Delete**.

+**Important**: When you delete a toolchain, the associated {{site.data.keyword.gitrepos}} repos are not deleted.
+Users who have access to those repos might have copies of the data if they performed a `git clone` or created a {{site.data.keyword.webide}} workspace.
+To make sure that all data is deleted, you must request that those users delete their copies of the data.

 ###Deleting all toolchains